apache/pekko/docs/src/main/paradox/general/configuration.md

 @@@ warning

-Akka's configuration approach relies heavily on the notion of every module/jar having its own `reference.conf` file.
+Pekko's configuration approach relies heavily on the notion of every module/jar having its own `reference.conf` file.
 All of these will be discovered by the configuration and loaded.
 Unfortunately this also means that if you put/merge multiple jars into the same jar, you need to merge all the